nimh-nif/SCNI_Toolbar/SpikeSortGuide.md

     module load matlab
     matlab &

-### Using OSX
+### Mounting Helix to the desktop

+* Full instructions for all operating systems are providede here: https://hpc.nih.gov/docs/transfer.html
-* Open an OSX Finder window.
+* On OSX, open a Finder window.
 From the menu at the top of the screen select Go > Connect to Server
 * Enter the server address: smb://helixdrive.nih.gov/NIF and click connect
 * Enter your NIH username and password
 * The NIF group's Helix directory is now mapped to your local Mac as a volume.